CVMI-Lab/DODA/docs/GETTING_STARTED.md

     ```

 #### ScanNet Dataset
 - Please download the [ScanNet Dataset](http://www.scan-net.org/) and follow [PointGroup](https://github.com/dvlab-research/PointGroup/blob/master/dataset/scannetv2/prepare_data_inst.py) to pre-process the dataset as follows.
+Note that we change the ignore label index from `-100` to `255`.

     ```
     DODA